Prepares you for national licensure as a Family Nurse Practitioner

-Role model Christ-like ethical behavior; be exemplars of intergrity and honesty in the role of a nurse with an advanced degree.
+Role model Christ-like ethical behavior; be exemplars of integrity and honesty in the role of a nurse with an advanced degree

-Demonstrate scholarly activity in utilizing evidence based practice and transferring research finding to clinical practice in order to deliver quality care.
+Demonstrate scholarly activity in utilizing evidence-based practice and transferring research findings to clinical practice in order to deliver quality care

 Role of the FNP

-Northwest Nazarene University defines the FNP role as an Advanced Practice Nurse who practices independently and collaboratively with other members of the health care profession in an acute, ambulatory, or long-term care setting.
-The FNP utilizes the scientific process in assessing clients throughout the lifespan and formulates a diagnosis based on collected data from the physical assessment and diagnostic test results.
-The FNP then develops a treatment plan by ordering additional lab and diagnostic tests (if needed), prescribes pharmacologic and non-pharmacologic interventions, and provides education specific to the clients’ needs.
-Finally, the FNP completes a follow up evaluation with the client and determines the success of the treatment plan and modifies the plan as needed.
-Additionally, NNU is committed to producing FNPs who are not only competent clinicians, but who also practice the institutional values and core themes of NNU and the Department of Nursing.
+Northwest Nazarene University defines the FNP role as an Advanced Practice Nurse who practices independently and collaboratively with other members of the health care profession in an acute, ambulatory or long-term care setting.
+The FNP utilizes the scientific process in assessing clients throughout their lifespan and formulates a diagnosis based on collected data from the physical assessment and diagnostic test results.
+The FNP then develops a treatment plan by ordering additional lab and diagnostic tests (if needed), prescribes pharmacologic and non-pharmacologic interventions and provides education specific to the clients’ needs.
+Finally, the FNP completes a follow-up evaluation with the client and determines the success of the treatment plan and modifies the plan as needed.
+Additionally, NNU is committed to producing FNPs who are not only competent clinicians but who also practice the institutional values and core themes of NNU and the Department of Nursing.

 Notice: Northwest Nazarene University is not regulated in Texas under Texas Education Code, Chapter 132.
 NNU's regulatory agencies are the Northwest Commission on Colleges and Universities (NWCCU) and the Idaho Board of Nursing (IBON).
 For inquiries or to make contact with the NWCCU or IBON, the following is provided: